mtmeyer/create-react-figma-plugin/README.md

 # Create React Figma Plugin

-A tool to get you started making Figma plugins with a React UI.
+A tool to get you started making Figma plugins with a React UI. [^1]

+_This tool is in currently in beta so please report any bugs or issues_ 🙏

 ## Get started